Options can be passed to createBracket as a 3rd argument

 })

-Options passed to applyNewOptions will not replace the original ones (passed to createBracket) but will be merged.
+Only the options provided to applyNewOptions will be changed.
+Other options will hold their prior values.
 Some options are not updatable (ignored when passed to applyNewOptions):

 - "verticalScrollMode"